 Another entry would have been to sell below the low of candle 3, or on a close below candle 3 with a stop above the high of candle 5 if it had made a break above the resistance level (which it did in this case, but will not always be the case).

 The advantage of selling below the low of bar 4, or on a close below bar 4, is at this point, any traders who are trapped long are starting to exit their longs as the losses are starting to mount and increase since they are below their entry.
 If candle 5 does not have a wick above the breakout level, then the stop has to go above the level minimally, but better to have it above bars 3-5 or possibly higher.

 One conservative entry would be to wait for a breakout pullback to the 20ema treating it as resistance (not support) suggesting a new relationship to the 20ema.
 There are also a few other methods to get into these reversal moves, but these are a few which should give you a good start to trade these setups on exhaustion or climax bars.

-I hope you enjoyed this article and found it useful in helping to identify exhaustion and climax bars and how to trade them.
+I hope you enjoyed this forex price action trading article and found it useful in helping to identify exhaustion and climax bars and how to trade them.

 Please make sure to comment, along with sharing the article by liking and tweeting it to pass it on.

-For those wanting to learn rule based price action systems, access to the traders forum, lifetime membership & more, check out my Forex Price Action Course.
+For those wanting to learn rule based price action systems and reversal bar trading techniques, access to the traders forum, lifetime membership & more, check out my Trading Masterclass Course.